top of page

 • I like sharing my pictures and videos.

-The ESL online learning activity via Padlet, by and large, shows the significant wonders of students' surroundings that have successfully improved their understanding of the ESL topics taught.
-The inclusivity aspect of the activity allows less participative students to play their parts during the virtual activities because the objects are within their reach!
-Moreover, this activity is practical to be executed synchronously and asynchronously for students with low or no bandwidths.
+The ESL online learning activity via Padlet, by and large, highlights the significant wonders of students' surroundings, which have successfully improved their understanding of the ESL topics taught.
+The inclusive aspect of the activity allows less-participative students to play their parts during virtual activities because the objects are within their reach!
+Moreover, this activity is practical to be executed synchronously and asynchronously for students with low or no bandwidth.
 They can still tag along when the internet connectivity is available since it is self-paced.

 C. Let's Ponder...

 Educators may also consider this task a follow-up activity for students to try after class hours.
-The tasks via Padlet acknowledge the hidden curriculum elements as demonstrated by the students' commitment during the activity.
-Based on the duration given, the implicit outcomes include students' self-discipline to submit authentic images of objects and their active participation in kinaesthetic learning activities.
-This stresses the importance of integrity for students to complete the task that requires others' involvement to realise the activity's objectives.
+The tasks on Padlet acknowledge the hidden-curriculum elements, as demonstrated by the students' commitment during the activity.
+Based on the given duration, the implicit outcomes include students' self-discipline in submitting authentic images of objects and their active participation in kinaesthetic learning activities.
+This stresses the importance of integrity for students to complete tasks that require others' involvement to realise the activity's objectives.

-By injecting the elements of flexibility and fun during the activity, educators create the opportunity for students to engage in real conversations through the online platform in a stress-free manner.
+By incorporating elements of flexibility and fun into the activity, educators create opportunities for students to engage in real conversations on the online platform in a stress-free manner.
 Besides that, using actual objects in the task encourages students to be more creative in executing the activity.
-For instance, they can use other platforms to edit raw images and videos to unleash creativity.
-The activity also enhances students' use and understanding of the parts of speech in English and prepares them for other ESL activities.
+For instance, they can use other platforms to edit raw images and videos, unleashing their creativity.
+The activity also enhances students' use and understanding of English parts of speech and prepares them for other ESL activities.

-Hence, students will have an uplifting view of the English language and motivation to accomplish simple goals before tackling other complex tasks.
-By polishing the fundamental aspects of English, students can gain ideas to utilise online platforms and learn new skills.
+Hence, students will have a positive view of the English language and the motivation to accomplish simple goals before tackling more complex tasks.
+By polishing the fundamentals of English, students can gain the confidence to utilise online platforms and learn new skills.
 Consequently, ESL online learning activities can be made more meaningful with the elements of flexibility that value authenticity and human connection.

 This guest post was written by Marni Jamil, a lecturer at the Academy of Language Studies, Universiti Teknologi MARA, Cawangan Pulau Pinang, Malaysia.